 Expert assistance: CMA members can receive assistance from experienced medical librarians, who can conduct literature searches, provide training on how to use the CMA’s clinical resources, and help medical professionals develop strategies to perform their own searches more effectively.
 These valuable services require time, however: urgent requests are answered within three business days, while routine requests are answered within two weeks.

 Tali’s Medical Search feature gives physicians easy access to trusted medical databases.
-Accessed through a widget interface without leaving the EMR, Tali sits right at the point of care.
+Accessed through a widget interface without leaving the Electronic Medical Record (EMR), Tali sits right at the point of care.
 It highlights the data physicians need to know in a concise format.
 It also includes a link to the source file, making it easy to go deeper and find more detailed information.

 Tali draws on reliable and evidence-based resources, such as Merck Manuals, that physicians know and trust.
 Bringing quality information like this at the physician's fingertips while still on the EMR will significantly reduce the time it takes for physicians to find the insights and data they need.
 To further increase the functionality of the Medical Search feature, Tali also returns Drug and Dosage information.